percy/example-percy-webdriverio/README.md

 # example-webdriverio
-Example of how to integrate Percy visual test with WebdriverIO.
+Example of how to integrate Percy visual tests with WebdriverIO.

 ## Running the example